 - Account balances, account numbers, statements and custodians.

-- A photocopy of a valid driver’s license, passport, green card or military identification.
-Beaumont or the custodian may require this information when opening new accounts for clients.
+- Beaumont or the custodian may require a photocopy of a valid driver’s license, passport, green card or military identification when opening new accounts for clients.
 Many financial institutions in the United States require a copy of at least one of these documents to comply with Uniting and Strengthening America by Protecting Appropriate Tools Required to Intercept and Obstruct Terrorism, also known as the USA PATRIOT Act.

 - Duplicate copies of monthly statements and trade confirmations